VelocityMobile/hermoth/README.md

 At [@velocityapp](https://github.com/VelocityMobile) we have multiple instances (replicas) of the same service running in parallel.

-Some messages need to be received by all instances of the application and processed , but some needs to be received and processed by a single instance of the same application type only.
+Some messages need to be received by all instances of the application and processed , but some need to be received and processed by a single instance of the same application type only.
 You can find how to configure Hermoth to satisfy both needs below.

 ### Use case 1: Only one instance of the same application type receives the message